 Annual Copyright License

 Calvin has contracted with the Copyright Clearance Center for an annual copyright license.
 This license covers most of the documents you normally distribute to students in paper form as handouts and coursepacks, or electronically, such as in pdf format.
-To verify that your document is covered by our license, go to the Copyright Clearance Center website.
+To verify that your document is covered by our license, go to the Copyright Clearance Center website (link below).

 For those documents not covered, the Copyright Clearance Center will, in many cases, contact the copyright holder for copyright permission or provide information for the requester to contact to copyright holder.
 In both of these situations, the Copyright Clearance Center license does not cover the cost of the copyright permission.